 A plea bargain is an agreement between the judge, prosecutor, the defense attorney and his client regarding the charges and the punishment.
-The goal of a plea bargain is to dismiss or reduce the criminal charges, avoid jail time and public work service, and reduce the fine amount.
+The goal of a plea bargain is to dismiss or reduce the criminal charges and to avoid time in prison or jail.

 Defense Strengths.
 Good plea bargains come about because the criminal defense attorney knows his client well, investigates the case, carefully reviews the police reports, fingerprints, videos, photographs of the scene, tape recordings, surveillance videos, and witness statements to develop the strengths of a case.